iapyeh/sshscript/v3a/SSHScript v3 Documents/module.md

 ---
-title: "Module API"
+title: "Running Commands and Shell Pipelines"
+parent: "How-to Guides"
-parent: "SSHScript v3.1 Documentation"
+grand_parent: "SSHScript v3.1 Documentation"
 nav_order: 1
 ---

-# Module API

-The regular Python `Session` API is SSHScript v3.1's primary interface.
-Use it when automation belongs in an application, library, test suite, or ordinary `.py` file.
-Dollar syntax is an optional `.spy` shorthand built on the same session model.
+# Running Commands and Shell Pipelines

+Use the regular Python `Session` API to run one-shot commands with preserved argument boundaries or through an explicitly selected shell.
+This is SSHScript v3.1's primary interface for applications, libraries, tests, and ordinary `.py` files.

 ## Create and close a Session